arogyakoirala/destruction/README.md

 |-------------------- aleppo_la_te.zarr (labels; test set)
 ```

-> Run the tiling step using: `python tile.py --city aleppo`
+> To run the tiling step, [ensure that the python environment is loaded](#environment-setup) and then run: `python tile.py --city aleppo`

 5. The next step is balancing the data, where we append randomly selected positive examples (with replacement) to the zarr files so there's a 50-50 split between positive and negative examples:

-> Run the balancing step using: `python balance.py --city aleppo`
+> To run the balancing step, [ensure that the python environment is loaded](#environment-setup) and then run: `python balance.py --city aleppo`

 6. The final step is to shuffle the data.

-> Run the balancing step using: `python shuffle.py --city aleppo`
+> To run the shuffling step, [ensure that the python environment is loaded](#environment-setup) and then run: `python shuffle.py --city aleppo`

 It is advisable to run the shuffling step twice to ensure the data is properly shuffled.